mxbd/synthetic-blenDR/README.md

 # synthetic-blenDR
 Blender-based Synthetic Image and Annotation Generation using Domain Randomization for Deep Neural Network Object Detection

+## Synthetic Data and Domain Randomization

+Various challenges within industrial AI arise due to inadequate data availability.
+This deficiency can manifest in the form of limited dataset sizes or the prohibitively high costs linked to manual annotation.
+To address these issues, the adoption of synthetic data for training deep learning models has gained significant traction.
+However, it's worth noting that models exclusively trained on synthetic data often encounter performance deterioration when applied to real-world input.
+This degradation can be attributed to the inherent disparities between the characteristics of synthetic and real images.

+To overcome this limitation, Domain Randomization has emerged as a systematic strategy for data generation.
+Its primary objective is to bolster model performance in real-world settings by artificially expanding the parameter space of the synthetic training dataset, thus enhancing its transferability to real-world scenarios.

 ## Requirements

 | Software | Link |